xuan-phuc-pham/GitPulse-local/README.md

 [TOC]

-# Local GitPulse - A local and scalable data pipeline recording real-time Github events
+# Local GitPulse - A local and scalable data pipeline recording real-time Github public events

 ## Overview

 This project implements an end to end data pipeline that **E**xtract github events data from **[GH Archive API](https://www.gharchive.org/)** and stores them to a staging area.
 The staging data will be **T**ransformed, restructured and then **L**oaded to a local database as my Data Warehouse solution.
 From that, various data models will be built for visualisation and analysis.

+Every day in Github, there are over 4 milion public actions recored.
+The **[GH Archive API](https://www.gharchive.org/)** records the public actions.
+The contribution of this project is to give an insight view on this data while still demonstrating the process of data processing by workflow.

 ## Tech stack

 The whole project is executed in **Docker containers** which contain the following components: